eugeni9872/express-rest-ctrl/docs/howto.md

 ```

-That's it, as you see we have only four lines of code, all of rest is managed by express-rest-controller
+That's it, as you see we have only four lines of code, all of rest is managed by express-rest-ctrl

 ### Response examples: